ccortezia/voxsql/README.md

 ## Getting Started

 `voxsql` works on annotated SQL files.
 Annotations are provided as Javadoc-like comments, and only properly framed SQL segments are considered by the library when parsing files.
-Below is an example annotated SQL snippet ready for `voxsql` to process:
+Below is an example:

 ```sql
 /**